kedro-org/kedro/docs/source/data/data_catalog.md

     encoding: "utf-8"
 ```

-## Using the Data Catalog with the YAML API
+## Use the Data Catalog with the YAML API

 The YAML API allows you to configure your datasets in a YAML configuration file, `conf/base/catalog.yml` or `conf/local/catalog.yml`.